-FORM 10-Q (Mark One)
+FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period od ended March 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 814-00175 reVR Inc. nt as specified in its charter) Nevada (State or other jurisdict incorporation or organiz 86-0490034 (I.R.S.
-Employer Identification Number) 7150 E. Camelback R Suite 444 Scottsdale, AZ (Address of principal executi 85251 ( Zip Code ) 617-8888 umber, including area code) filed all reports required to be file ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during and (2) has been subject to such filing requirements for the past 90 day Yes 🖳 No on its corporate Web site, if any, every Interactive Data File required to such shorter period that the registrant was required to submit and post Yes 🔃 No Indicate by check mark whether the registrant is a lar accelerated filer, "accelerated filer" and "smaller report ted filer, a non-accelerated filer or a smaller reporting company.
-See of the Exchange Act. lefinition of "large Large accelerated filer □ Non-accelerated filer □ Emerging Growth Company □ ] Accelerated filer ☐ Smaller reporting company ☑ If an emerging growth company, indicate by check m accounting standards provided pursuant to Section 13( not to use the extended transition period for complying with any new or revised financial Yes No Indicate by check mark whether the registrant is a shel l company (as defined in Rule 12 2b-2 of the Exchange Act).
-Yes No 🖳 As of May 18, 2018, there were 209,218,470 shares of the registrant's \$0.001 par value common stock issued and outstanding.
+(Mark One) √ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2018 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 814-00175 TimefireVR Inc. (Exact name of Registrant as specified in its charter) 86-0490034 Nevada (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 7150 E. Camelback Rd.
+Suite 444 Scottsdale, AZ 85251 (Address of principal executive offices) (Zip Code) (602)-617-8888 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \checkmark Yes Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \checkmark Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer □ Smaller reporting company \square Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Yes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+As of November 19, 2018, there were 235,460,470 shares of the registrant's \$0.001 par value common stock issued and outstanding.